-States refuse Trump panel request for voter information
+States refuse Trump commission request for U.S. voter data

 Trump's Presidential Advisory Commission on Election Integrity sent a letter to all 50 states on Wednesday asking them to turn over voter information including names, the last four digits of social security numbers, addresses, birth dates, political affiliation, felony convictions and voting histories.

-The request from commission Vice Chairman Kris Kobach caused a backlash in Virginia, Kentucky, California, New York, Massachusetts and other states, where election officials said they could not or would not provide all the data.
+The request from commission Vice Chairman Kris Kobach caused a backlash in states including Virginia, Kentucky, California, New York and Massachusetts, where election officials said they would not provide all the data.

 California Secretary of State Alex Padilla said on Thursday that handing over information would only serve to legitimize debunked claims of widespread voter fraud.

-Elections officials Connecticut, Minnesota, Oklahoma and other states said they would only turn over public information, not private information.
+More than 20 states said they would not or could not provide some or all of the information requested, according to statements from election officials and media reports.

-Some states said certain data such as social security numbers were not publicly available.
+Some said certain data such as social security numbers were not publicly available and that they would turn over only public information.
 Others raised privacy concerns or questioned the need to examine voter fraud.

+Mississippi Secretary of State Delbert Hosemann said in a statement that he had not seen the letter but would rebuff the commission.

+"They can go jump in the Gulf of Mexico and Mississippi is a great state to launch from," he said.

 Kobach, the secretary of state for Kansas, has been a high-profile advocate of tougher laws on immigration and voter identification.